1st day: Ouarzazate – Dades Gorges

 4th day: Agdz – Agadir

 After breakfast, we drive north-west from Agdz to Taznakht, famous for its Berber gelims and carpets.
-On the way we follow beautiful landscapes and the Bouazzer mines.
+On the way, we follow beautiful landscapes and pass the Bouazzer cobalt mines.
 This is a secluded part of the country and more off the beaten track.
 Later, we continue west to Agadir, crossing the Tizi-n-Ikhsane and Tizi-n-Tighatine passes.
 We stop to have lunch in Taliouine, the heart of the saffron growing area of Morocco, and where there is an excellent little museum about the art of growing saffron.
 In the afternoon, the road takes us on to Taroudant again and follows the often dry Souss River and innumerous argane trees on all the slopes of the hill-sides back to Agadir, which we reach by the end of the afternoon.

 Price on request!

 There is a 25% reduction for children under 12 years old whilst we do not charge for children under 5.

 The price for trips includes transport in a private air-conditioned 4×4 a Toyota Prado, and fuel, an experienced English/French/Spanish/

 There is an option to go to and return from the camp by 4×4.

 These prices are liable to fluctuation according to the current exchange rate.